chgebhardt/picam_sync_neuro/README.md

 - open analysis_pipeline.ipynb, choose datadir and experiment identifier (yyyymmdd_e#)
   - this script loads the PiCamera data (frame timing and extracted LED intensity values / LED blink timing from all Picameras) and saves them in a dictionary picam_dict
-  - loading the DAQ timing data might be different depending on the way you can access that data from the DAQ:
+  - accessing the LED voltage as seen by the DAQ might be different depending on your system:
-    *Remember you are recording the LED voltage (a binary signal, either high or low) on a DAQ Input.
-Very often the DAQ just discretely records signal changes from high to low or vice versa.
-In this case we need to generate a "continuous" signal from this discrete data first at a defined sampling frequency.
-If the DAQ already records a "continous" voltage signal we can skip this step.)*
+    *Here I assume that you saved the LED voltage in a csv file called daq_arduino_voltage.csv.
+This file contains two columns 'daq_time_sec' and 'voltage' and each row contains float128 values*
+  -

 📜 License